Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 CPBB_VOL=20 CPBB_APY=20 node project.forward.js
 ```

 This will examine your current history file (e.g. `./data/history.BTC-USD.tsv`), reverse the data, and run it as projected future events.
-Then it will save the result in a coorsponding projection file (e.g. `./data/history.BTC-USD.projection.tsv`).
+Then it will save the result in a corresponding projection file (e.g. `./data/history.BTC-USD.projection.tsv`).

 # Disclaimer
 This software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and non-infringement.
 In no event shall the authors, copyright holders, or Coinbase Inc. be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.